This page provides an overview of the Classworks Progress Monitoring CBM Probes, including the purpose and recommendations for usage.

 CBM is the gold-standard accepted methodology for progress monitoring.
 There are two types of CBM – Robust Indicators and Curriculum Sampling.
 Both are indicators of student progress on the general curriculum and overall effectiveness of the intervention.
 In order to best accommodate intermediate, middle, or high school students, the Classworks model uses Curriculum Sampling.

-The Classworks CBM probes are similar to the scoreboard in the example above.
-They monitor the overall effectiveness of all the interventions being put into place for the Tier 3 student.
+The Classworks CBM probes are similar to the blood pressure check in the example above.
+They monitor the overall effectiveness of all the interventions being put into place for the student and inform what should happen next for a student.
 When the probes are administered over time, the trend line will indicate whether or not the interventions are effective.
-When making decisions regarding the Tier 3 student, this data can be used in conjunction with how the students are performing on the specific skills within the intervention.